kyma-project/cli/docs/gen-docs/kyma_version.md

 ## kyma version

-Version of the Kyma CLI and connected Kyma cluster
+Displays the version of the Kyma CLI and the connected Kyma cluster.

 ### Synopsis

-Prints the version of the Kyma CLI and the version of the Kyma cluster the current KUBECONFIG points to.
-For details, see https://github.com/kyma-project/cli/tree/master/pkg/kyma/docs/version.md.
+Use this command to print the version of the Kyma CLI and the version of the Kyma cluster the current KUBECONFIG points to.

 ```